starty-arty/leafgreen/README.md

 ### Viability of blockchain
 - Addition and deletion are rare so computationally not very expensive
-- ßSince all data is text based the total size is rather small.
+- Since all data is text based the total size is rather small.

 ## Utilities
 - **Properly organised platform for voters to choose**